lyzardiar/seal2d/README.md

 If you got anyquestion, please don't bother to add an issue. thank you. :)

 Due to there may be big changes in this project, so I may only provide iOS and Mac platform support right now.

-# the Luajit branch
-Please checkout the lua-jit branch to use that if you preffered.
-The lua branch is FASTER than the luajit branch, looking forward someone may fix that :).